 What Is Probate?

-Probate is a process following death, in which the property of the deceased is disbursed to his or her beneficiaries, all outstanding debts and taxes are paid, and the rest of the estate is properly dealt with.
-Estate documents may name a personal representative to handle the probate process, but a Salt Lake City probate attorney can also perform those duties.
+Probate is the court process by which a will is proved valid or invalid.
+When a person dies, his or her estate must go through probate, which is a process wherein the estate of a decedent is administered and overseen by a probate court.
+The property of the deceased is disbursed to his or her beneficiaries, all outstanding debts and taxes are paid, and the rest of the estate is properly dealt with.
+A Salt Lake City probate attorney can perform all these tasks if desired, or a personal representative can be named to handle the probate process.